manloloy/ECE160CourseLectureNotes/FinalProject/PresentationRubric&FinalSubmission.md

 - Presentations should focus **more on code than visuals**.
 - Each student is graded **individually**, even though the project is a team effort.

+---

+# Final Project Submission Requirements (ZIP Folder)

+Each team must submit a **single .zip file** containing all project files.
+Your submission must include the following:

+### 1. Full Project Code
+- All Python files, assets, images, sounds, and supporting code needed to run the project.
+- The code submitted must match the version demonstrated during the presentation.

+### 2. README.txt (required)
+Your `README.txt` must include:

+#### (a) Program Summary
+- A clear description of what the program does.
+- Explanation of the main features and visual/interactive components.

+#### (b) Setup & Run Instructions
+- Step-by-step instructions for installing required libraries.
+- Instructions for how to run the program from start to finish.
+- Any folder structure notes or file paths needed.

+#### (c) Team Member Contributions
+- A list of each team member and a brief description of the feature/module they implemented.
+- This should match what each student presents during the presentation.

+### 3. Optional (Recommended)
+- A short recorded demo video in the ZIP folder (useful when the program is large or fragile to run).
+- Additional documentation or comments explaining design choices.

+---